CasualChampionships/arcade/docs/minigames/getting_started.md

 ```

 Now we have our phases we can return them in our `getPhases` method in our minigame class.

-It is important to note that the order in which you return these doesn't matter,
+> [!NOTE]
-they will be sorted by their ordinal position later.
+> The order in which you return these doesn't matter, they will be sorted by their ordinal position later.

 ```kotlin
 class ExampleMinigame(server: MinecraftServer): Minigame<ExampleMinigame>(server) {